abreslav/async-proto/KEEP-COROUTINES.md

 - generators/yield
 - async/await
 - (delimited or stackless) continuations

+It is an explicit goal of this proposal to make it possible to utilize Kotlin coroutines as wrappers for different existing asynchronous APIs (such as Java NIO, different implementations of Futures, etc).

 ## Use cases

-Coroutine can be thought of as a _suspendable computation_, the one that can suspend at some points and later continue (possibly on another thread).
+A coroutine can be thought of as a _suspendable computation_, i.e. the one that can suspend at some points and later continue (possibly on another thread).
 Coroutines calling each other (and passing data back and forth) can form the machinery for cooperative multitasking, but this is not exactly the driving use case for us.

 ### Asynchronous computations

 First motivating use case for coroutines is asynchronous computations (handled by async/await in C# and other languages).
 Let's take a look at how such computations are done with callbacks.
-As an inspiration, let's take asynchronous I/O (the APIs below are simplified, to make examples shorter, we use named arguments to make the code more self-explanatory):
+As an inspiration, let's take asynchronous I/O (the APIs below are simplified):

 ```
-inFile.read(into = buf, whenDone = {
+// asynchronously read into `buf`, and when done run the lambda
+inFile.read(buf) {
+    // this lambda is executed when the reading completes
     bytesRead ->
     ...
     ...
     val newData = process(buf, bytesRead)

-    outFile.write(from = buf, whenDone = {
+    // asynchronously write from `buf`, and when done run the lambda
+    outFile.write(buf) {
+        // this lambda is executed when the writing completes
         ...
         ...
         outFile.close()
-    })
-})
+    }
+}
 ```

 Note that we have a callback inside a callback here, and while it saves us from a lot of boilerplate (e.g. there's no need to pass the `buf` parameter explicitly to callbacks, they just see it as part of their closure), the indentation levels are growing every time, and one can easily anticipate the problems that may come at nesting levels greater than one (google for "callback hell" to see how much people suffer from this in current JavaScript, where they have no choice other than use callback-based APIs).

 This same computation can be expressed straightforwardly as a coroutine (provided that there's a library that adapts the I/O APIs to coroutine requirements):

 ```
 asyncIO {
+    // suspend while asynchronously reading
-    val bytesRead = inFile.read(into = buf) // suspension point
+    val bytesRead = inFile.read(buf)
+    // we only get to this line when reading completes
     ...
     ...
     val newData = process(buf, bytesRead)
-    outFile.write(from = buf) // suspension point
+    // suspend while asynchronously writing
+    outFile.write(buf)
+    // we only get to this line when writing completes
     ...
     ...
     outFile.close()
 }
 ```

-If we assume that every _suspension point_ (such points are to be statically determined at compile time) implicitly receives as an argument a callback enclosing the entire _continuation_ of the `asyncIO` coroutine, we can see that this is the same code as above, but written in a more readable way.
-NOTE: passing continuation lambdas around is not exactly how we are proposing to implement coroutines, it's just a useful mental model.
+The calls to `read()` and `write()` here are treated specially by the coroutine: it suspends at such a call (which does not mean blocking the thread it's been running on) and resumes when the call has completed.
+If we squint our eyes just enough to imagine that all the code after `read()` has been wrapped in a lambda and passed to `read()` as a callback, and the same has been done for `write()`, we can see that this code is the same as above, only more readable.
+(Making such lambdas efficient is important, and we describe it below.)

+It's our explicit goal to support coroutines in a very generic way, so in this example, `asyncIO {}`, `File.read()` and `File.write()` are just **library functions** geared for working with coroutines (details below): `asyncIO` marks the scope of a coroutine and controls its behavior, and `read/write` are recognized as special _suspending functions_, for they suspend the computation and implicitly receive continuations.

-Note that in the callback-passing style having an asynchronous call in the middle of a loop can be tricky, and in a coroutine a suspension point in a loop is a perfectly normal thing to have:
+Note that with explicitly passed callbacks having an asynchronous call in the middle of a loop can be tricky, but in a coroutine it is a perfectly normal thing to have:

 ```
 asyncIO {
     while (true) {
+        // suspend while asynchronously reading
-        val bytesRead = inFile.read(into = buf) // suspension point
+        val bytesRead = inFile.read(buf)
+        // continue when the reading is done
         if (bytesRead == -1) break
         ...
         val newData = process(buf, bytesRead)
-        outFile.write(from = buf) // suspension point
+        // suspend while asynchronously writing
+        outFile.write(buf)
+        // continue when the writing is done
         ...
     }
 }